pmadruga/pedromadruga.com/content/posts/airflow2-simple-dag.md

 cd ~/airflow/logs/EXAMPLE_simple/task_2
 ```

-And select the correct timestamp:
+And select the correct timestamp (in my case it was):

 ```bash
 tail 2021-08-06T14:57:35.762094+00:00/1.log